robertoaleman/RA-Knapsack-Problem-Solver/README.md

 # RA-Knapsack-Problem-Solver
+ <p>Author: Roberto Aleman,ventics.com, license AGPL</p>

-The 0/1 Knapsack problem involves selecting a subset of items, each with a weight and a value, to maximize the total value while staying within a given weight capacity.
-Each item can either be included or excluded (0 or 1).
+<h3>The 0/1 Knapsack problem involves selecting a subset of items, each with a weight and a value, to maximize the total value while staying within a given weight capacity.
+Each item can either be included or excluded (0 or 1).</h3>

 <li>If you require further explanation, I can assist you based on my availability and at an hourly rate.</li>